 Introduction to Adrift in the California Current

 The goal of the Adrift in the California Current Project (‘Adrift’) was to use passive acoustic drifting recorders deployed offshore the U.S. West Coast to assess the distribution of marine mammals and to characterize the marine soundscape.
 This three-year study was initiated in the Northern California region in 2020, was extended to Central California in 2021, and an additional pilot study off Oregon was initiated in 2022.
-A concerted effort was made to develop a streamlined open-source workflow for passive acoustic analysis that would promote reproducible research, with all methods, data, and metadata being publicly accessible.
 This report outlines methods, results, and recommendations for future research.

 Why PAM?